Mohammadpur, Dhaka | editor@sarpo.net

 When to Transplant Avocado Seed from Water to Soil

 Make sure to choose a pot that is big enough for the roots and has drainage holes.
 Gently remove the plant from its current container, taking care not to damage the roots.
-Place it in the new pot and fill with fresh potting mix, gently pressing down around the base of the plant.
+Place it in the new pot and fill it with fresh potting mix, gently pressing down around the base of the plant.

-Water well and place in a bright spot out of direct sunlight until it adjusts to its new home.
+Water well and place it in a bright spot out of direct sunlight until it adjusts to its new home.

 If you’ve been growing your avocado seed in water, at some point you’ll need to transplant it into soil.
 But when is the best time to do this?
-The answer may vary depending on who you ask, but generally speaking, it’s best to transplant your avocado seed into soil once it has developed a good root system.
+The answer may vary depending on who you ask, but generally speaking, it’s best to transplant your avocado seed into the soil once it has developed a good root system.

 You can tell if your seed has developed a good root system if there are several roots that are at least an inch long.
 Once your avocado seed has developed a good root system, carefully remove it from the water and plant it in a pot of well-draining soil.
 Be sure to keep the seed moist but not too wet, and give it plenty of bright light.